Zebra crossing: Introduction

 The first zebra crossing was introduced on Slough High Street in the United Kingdom on 31 October 1951.
-Pedestrian crossings with Belisha beacons had been in use in the UK since the 1930s, originally introduced under Section 18 of the Road Traffic Act, 1934.
+Pedestrian crossings with Belisha beacons had been in use in the UK since the 1930s, originally introduced under section 18 of the Road Traffic Act 1934.
 The Belisha beacon is an upright crossing marking, still required at zebra and parallel crossings in the UK, named after the Minister of Transport in 1934, Leslie Hore-Belisha.

 However, with an increase of car traffic, the effectiveness of the beacons was waning; both pedestrians and drivers were ignoring the crossing.
 From 1949 to 1951, the then-named Ministry of Transport experimented with designs to improve visibility and increase usage, until the familiar black and white stripes were introduced.
 The zebra crossing was then trialed at 1,000 experimental sites across the UK at this time.
 The zebra markings are credited to physicist and traffic engineer George Charlesworth, who was the first head of the traffic section at the Road Research Laboratory.

 Characteristics

-The crossing is characterised by longitudinal stripes on the road, parallel to the flow of the traffic, alternately a light colour and a dark one.
+The crossing is characterized by longitudinal stripes on the road, parallel to the flow of the traffic, alternately a light colour and a dark one.
 The similarity of these markings to those of a zebra gave rise to the crossing's name.
 The light colour is usually white and the dark colour may be painted – in which case black is typical – or left unpainted if the road surface itself is dark.
 The stripes are typically 40-60 cm wide.

 Sometimes, zebra crossings are placed on a speed bump, meaning the zebra crossing is level with the pavement.
 This is done to make it safer for pedestrians to cross, since drivers need to slow down to go over the speed bump.
 However, this is more expensive than a traditional zebra crossing, and can impede the flow of traffic and response times for emergency vehicles, especially on roads with higher speed limits.

 In the United Kingdom, the crossing is marked with Belisha beacons, which are flashing amber globes on black and white posts on each side of the road, named after Leslie Hore-Belisha, the Minister of Transport, who introduced them in 1934.
 Pedestrians have priority when they step onto the crossing: The Highway Code states that road traffic "MUST give way when a pedestrian has moved onto a crossing."

 In other countries, such as the United States, zebra crossings are also used on pedestrian crossings controlled by traffic signals.